The

 South.
 The center of the world, from which point the

-color green.
-In ceremonies and art, the various
+green.
+In ceremonies and art, the various aspects of

 direction(4).